Workers’ Compensation Act

 - Sec.
 31-349f.
 Condition of the Second Injury Fund.
 Report to the Governor and General Assembly.

 - Sec.
 31-349g.
-Method of assessing all employers for the liabilities of the Second Injury Fund.
-Regulations.
+Method of assessing all employers for liabilities of Second Injury Fund.
+Reporting.
+Audits.
+Insurance companies deemed collection agents.

 - Sec.
 31-349h.
 Transfer of claims.
 Claims not transferred.